devonfw-tutorials/katacoda-scenarios/angular-progressive-webapp/step5.md

 The above command completes the following actions:

-1.Adds the @angular/service-worker package to your project.
+1. Adds the @angular/service-worker package to your project.

-2.Enables service worker build support in the CLI.
+2. Enables service worker build support in the CLI.

-3.Imports and registers the service worker in the app module.
+3. Imports and registers the service worker in the app module.

-4.Updates the index.html file:
+4. Updates the index.html file:

-    -Includes a link to add the manifest.json file.
+   - Includes a link to add the manifest.json file.

-    -Adds meta tags for theme-color.
+   - Adds meta tags for theme-color.

-    -Installs icon files to support the installed Progressive Web App (PWA).
+   - Installs icon files to support the installed Progressive Web App (PWA).

-    -Creates the service worker configuration file called ngsw-config.json, which specifies the caching behaviors and other settings.
+   - Creates the service worker configuration file called ngsw-config.json, which specifies the caching behaviors and other settings.

 # manifest.json